 • Development of a preliminary Mine Closure Plan and measures for post-mining management.

-The ESIA was publicly disclosed on May 27th, 2015 in Armenia (Yerevan and the Amulsar Information Center in Gndevaz) and on the Lydian and Geoteam websites.
+The ESIA was originally publicly disclosed on May 27, 2015.
+An amended ESIA was prepared to incorporate changes resulting from the 2015 value engineering program.
+The amended ESIA was publically disclosed on May 17, 2016 in Armenia (Yerevan and the Amulsar Information Center in Gndevaz) and on the Lydian and Geoteam websites.
 Comments and feedback are welcome using email or the feedback link.

-“Click here” for a complete copy of Lydian’s Environmental and Social Impact Assessment (“ESIA”) for the Amulsar Gold Project, published May 2015.
+“Click Here” for a complete copy of Lydian’s amended Environmental and Social Impact Assessment (“ESIA”) for the Amulsar Gold Project.